ipfabric/docs/docs/support/known_issues/Vendors/cisco/Nexus_9k_Show_Version.md

 ---
-description: This section contains information about `show version` command hanging on specific version of NX-OS.
+description: This page contains information about the show version command hanging on a specific version of NX-OS.
 ---

 # Nexus 9k Show Version